 I hope that when looking at my work people see something of themselves looking back at them – sub specie aeternitatis.

-My skin gives clues as to my state of health and my state of mind.
+My skin gives a clue as to my state of health and my state of mind.
 It is a window into my soul.
 I wear my heart not on my sleeve but on my skin.
 I am an artist.
 I paint on skin.

 I place a wooden stretcher over a piece of raw canvas with just enough of the fabric to wrap around the stretcher.

 Then I fire a hail of staples into the fabric until the canvas is pulled taut in all directions, as tight as a drumhead and with all the dignity of a Patagonian lamb *al asador*.